pyranid/pyranid/README.md

 The stream must be consumed within the scope of the transaction or connection that created it.
 Do not let the stream escape from the callback.

-For PostgreSQL, Pyranid automatically configures streaming reads with an autocommit-disabled connection and a positive JDBC fetch size when no Pyranid transaction is active.
-Use [`Query::fetchSize(...)`](https://javadoc.pyranid.com/com/pyranid/Query.html#fetchSize(java.lang.Integer)) to override the fetch size when needed, including `0` when you deliberately want the driver default.
-Other cursor-based drivers may require driver-specific transaction or fetch-size setup.
+Supported dialects apply driver-specific streaming setup automatically.
+PostgreSQL streams use an autocommit-disabled connection and a positive JDBC fetch size when no Pyranid transaction is active.
+MySQL streams use forward-only/read-only statements and Connector/J's streaming fetch-size sentinel.
+MariaDB streams use forward-only/read-only statements without the MySQL sentinel.
+Use [`Query::fetchSize(...)`](https://javadoc.pyranid.com/com/pyranid/Query.html#fetchSize(java.lang.Integer)) to override the dialect default when needed, including `0` when you deliberately want the driver default.

 ```java
 List<Employee> employees = database.query("""